svganapathi/NM-Project/README.md

 - Interactive web interface powered by Streamlit
 - Rule-based responses for common customer support queries
 - Chat history persistence during the session
-- Easily extensible for integration with advanced NLP or AI models (e.g., xAI's Grok 3 API)
+- Easily extensible for integration with advanced NLP or AI models

 ## Prerequisites